johann-lau/Bot/README.md

 |  iPod (Touch) |              |      ✓       |    ✓   |    ✓     |           |  ✓  |  ✓   |       |    ✓     |
 |    Pencil     |      ✓       |              |        |          |           |     |      |       |          |

+The product name is composed of the product and the color.
+For any product with only default color, the color shall be omitted.
+If the color is omitted on another product, it will be space gray by default.

+Space gray can be aliased as gray; Gray can be aliased as grey; Rose gold can be aliased as rose; Gold can be aliased as golden; Sky blue can be aliased as blue.

 ## Dyno disadvantages

 Ever wanted to use Dyno to replace Tunnelers' Bot?
 Before you made your decision…